Annotation Type PreDestroy

 Note: A PreDestroy interceptor method must not throw application exceptions, but it may be declared to throw checked exceptions including the java.lang.Exception if the same interceptor method interposes on business or timeout methods in addition to lifecycle events.
 If a PreDestroy interceptor method returns a value, it is ignored by the container.

-- If the method throws an unchecked exception it is ignored by the container.
+- If the method throws an unchecked exception it is ignored except in the case of EJBs where the EJB can handle exceptions.